runtao0/runtao0.github.io/README.md

 ##**What is it?**

 My Game of life is a 3D voxel painter and [Conway's Game of Life] (https://en.wikipedia.org/wiki/Conway's_Game_of_Life) simulation.
-Each cell is a voxel, but the Life2333 rules still apply, with the Z-axis representing time, with each discrete layer being a generation in the game.
-This game was created with Javascript using the Three.js library (including raycasting Detector.js and TrackballControls.js), running on WebGL.
+Each cell is a voxel, but the Life2333 rules still apply, with the Z-axis representing time, and each discrete layer being a generation in the game.
+This game was created with JavaScript using the Three.js library (including raycasting, Detector, and TrackballControls), running on WebGL.

 ##**Features and Implementation**